me23b243-cmd/KiviSarvamTask/README.md

 Note :- The metrics might differ because the LLM is a bit undeterministic, but yeah wont differ wildly.

+The zip file's ipynb can simply be uploaded to colab with the files then uploaded and "run all" gives the desired file.

 ## Limitations -